ravichandanrc/Emergency-Food-Security-Fund-project/README.md

 ### Introduction

-One of the most popular and commonly used file formats is Portable Document Format, or PDF, which has the capability to store a plethora of crucial information for organizations, businesses, and institutions.
-In today's rapidly evolving digital economy, PDFs are becoming a sustainable alternative to paper, allowing users to share, print, and view files across different platforms.
-Despite their reliability for storing and formatting data, it remains challenging to scrape, parse, and extract data from PDF files as they are versatile.
-In our project, we are dealing with semi-structured data that doesn't transform accurately into columns or rows, due to the nature of the pdf data files.

 This project aims to analyze the Emergency Food Security Fund (EFSF) data made available during the pandemic by the Canadian Federal Government.
 The EFSF was announced in 2020 to aid local food organizations with nearly $100 million in funds to deal with the food crisis